 IRS next-day rules

-Keep in mind that bonus runs resulting in $100,000 or more in federal tax liability qualify for the IRS Next-Day Rules.
-In this event, the bonus payroll must be run at least five (5) business days between the pay run and the check date to ensure funds are available on time.
+Because of potential limitations around your pre-approved direct deposit amount, any bonus runs resulting in $100,000 or more in federal tax liability qualify for the IRS Next-Day Rules.
+In this event, the bonus payroll must be run with at least five (5) business days between the pay run and the check date to ensure funds are available on time.

 This allows time to properly draft the funds and remit the tax payment.
 If you cannot provide enough time for OnPay to draft the funds, you may be required to wire those funds to OnPay or deposit the taxes with the IRS directly.